kelvinagyareyeboah/os-for-iot/README.md

-This project is an **Operating Systems–based system** developed as part of an academgnment.
-The goal of the project is to demonstrate **core OS concepts** through practical implementation, teamwork, and version-controlled development.
+This pre project is to demonstrate **core OS concepts** through practical implementation, teamwork, and version-controlled development.

 The project emp
 - Process coordination